hitrax-user/Leak-Lookout/README.md

     yarn install
     ```
 2.  **Set Up Firebase Client Environment Variables:**
-    Create a `.env.local` file in the root of the project and add your Firebase project configuration:
+    *   Copy the `.env.local.example` file to a new file named `.env.local` in the root of the project:
+        ```bash
+        cp .env.local.example .env.local
+        ```
+    *   Open `.env.local` and add your Firebase project configuration values.
+These keys are for the **frontend Next.js application** to connect to your Firebase project.
     ```env
     NEXT_PUBLIC_FIREBASE_API_KEY=your_firebase_api_key
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your_firebase_auth_domain